 If the Full Configuration IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall generate a CellGroupConfig IE using full configuration and include it in the UE CONTEXT MODIFICATION RESPONSE.

-If the Full Configuration IE is contained in the UE CONTEXT MODIFICATION RESPONSE message, the gNB-CU shall consider that the gNB-DU has generated the CellGroupConfig IE using full configuration.8.3.4.3 Unsuccessful Operation
+If the Full Configuration IE is contained in the UE CONTEXT MODIFICATION RESPONSE message, the gNB-CU shall consider that the gNB-DU has generated the CellGroupConfig IE using full configuration.

+If the Conditional Handover Information IE is included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall consider that the request concerns a conditional handover.

+8.3.4.3 Unsuccessful Operation